shreyaghose/ml_piped/example_pipelines/class_imbalance/example-0-explanantion.md

 When constructing data pipelines for machine learning models, addressing class imbalance is crucial for developing robust classifiers.
 Class imbalance arises when there are significantly more instances of one class than others in the dataset.
 This imbalance can lead to biased models that perform well on the majority class but poorly on the minority class.
 In this guide, we will discuss the impact of class imbalance, how it manifests, and practical steps to mitigate it.

-## The Problem: Data Splitting Errors
+## The Problem: Class Imbalance Errors

 Class imbalance occurs when the dataset contains disproportionate representation of different classes.
 This imbalance can lead to models that are biased towards the majority class, as they might not learn the characteristics of the minority class effectively.
 Japkowicz (2002) found that higher degrees of class imbalance complicate the data concept, making it harder to separate classes due to overlapping patterns.
 Smaller datasets are particularly sensitive to this issue.
 Additionally, Weiss (2009) identified the problem of small disjuncts, where imbalances within a class create sub-clusters of different sizes, often leading to concentrated errors in these areas.